 How do I know if my VPN is actually protecting me?

 Run a DNS leak test and a simple IP check while connected to the VPN.
 You should see the VPN’s IP and not your real IP or local network information.
-The Ultimate Guide to the Best VPN for Vodafone Users in 2026: Boost Privacy, Speed, and Access
+The Truth About What VPN Joe Rogan Uses And What You Should Consider 2026

 Do VPNs work for streaming in the US?